 “That will have to be sorted out tomorrow, won’t it?”
-A young human boy was off deep in the shadows, picking discarded items off the ground and shoving them inside a long canvas sack.
+A young human boy could be seen in the murk, picking up discarded items and shoving them into a long canvas sack.
 “They don’t deserve it, though, if you ask me—not if this is the way they treat their things.”

 “What is all this stuff?”

-“Stuff?
-Stuff and dreams is what it is, make no mistake.
-It’s baseball.”
+“The stuff of dreams is what it is, make no mistake.
+It’s gear.
+For the game.”

 “Come closer.
 I can’t make you out.”

-“Here, catch,” shouted the boy in the cap, and with a flick of his wrist let loose a stitched ball about the size of an apple.
-It hit against the front of Russell’s dark cape, then slid down through its folds and landed at his feet with a thud.
+“Here, catch,” barked the boy, and with a flick of his wrist came a stitched ball the size of an apple.
+It struck the front of Russell’s cape and slipped down through its folds to land with a thud at his feet.

-“I thought you could see just fine,” said Charles.
+“I thought you saw me fine,” said Charles.

 “You want him taking a tip to the noggin?
-That’s a hard ball you just dropped, in case you didn’t notice.”
+That’s a pretty hard ball you just dropped, if you didn’t notice.”